-- If you’re a parent claiming Child Benefit and your (or your partner’s) adjusted net income goes over £50,000, then you need to pay some of it back.
-Over £60,000?
-You need to pay all of it back.
+If you or your (or your partner’s) total goes over £50,270, you will need to pay some of it back.
+And if it goes over £60,000, you need to pay all of it back!
 This payment is called the High Income Child Benefit Charge.